 1. Drill hole

-In circuit board design, people began to use ceramic substrate instead of conventional plastic substrate to achieve better thermal conductivity.
+In circuit board design, people began to use ceramic substrates instead of conventional plastic substrates to achieve better thermal conductivity.

 In order to connect electronic components, it is generally necessary to drill hundreds of thousands of holes on the board μm small holes of class M.